Preventive Care Last Updated:

 Sale Price

-How to track your dog’s activity level
+How a GPS dog collar can track your dog’s activity level

 It’s unlikely that you have the time to count each one of your dog’s steps throughout the day.
 So how are you supposed to figure out just how much physical activity they’re getting?
 The answer is a global positioning system (GPS) tracker for your dog.
-Much like the fitness trackers designed for humans, these dog activity trackers record the amount of movement your dog makes throughout the day.
+Much like the fitness trackers designed for humans, these activity trackers record the amount of movement your dog makes throughout the day.

 How a dog GPS tracker works